amircloner/tcp-vpn-proxy/README.md

  5. In CDN > DNS Records
  6. Create new Records (Subdomain) that equal to {Domain} point to server IP
  7. Check Arvan CDN is Enable
+ 8. Enable SSL
- 8. Origin server connection protocol > HTTP
+ 9. Origin server connection protocol > HTTP
- 9. Set {PORT} and Server IP
+ 10. Set {PORT} and Server IP

 ### 1.6 Verification Server